cgpalmer/ms3-project-2/README.md

 The majority of the website stays consistent to an easy user experience.
-There are minor changes to font-sizes etc. Some of these can be seen in the [Responsive image](assets/files/responsive-design.jpg).
+There are minor changes to font-sizes etc. Some of these can be seen in the [responsive image](static/files/responsive-design.jpg).
 This has been taken from the website: http://ami.responsivedesign.is/#

 There are a few major resposive choices, detailed below.